Medesen/ML-portfolio/README.md

 ### Quick Start

-Each project has automated setup scripts that handle everything from building containers to downloading models and processing data.
+Each project uses `make` commands for all operations, providing a consistent interface across projects.
 Here's the general workflow:

 ```bash
 # Clone the repository